 - Where to eat in Valladolid: Candelitas for smoothies

 - Where to go from Valladolid on a Yucatan Itinerary

-Valladolid is a charming small city of 48,000 people with a compact town center, colorful homes, historic colonial ‘iglesias’ and authentic Mexican life, free of many outside influences.
+Valladolid is absolutely worth visiting.
+It is a charming small city of 48,000 people with a compact town center, colorful homes, historic colonial ‘iglesias’ and authentic Mexican life, free of many outside influences.
 Valladolid is an excellent city for spending several days, with lots to do and see close by as well.